PanicStation.org

 Scope note

 These are first steps only to reduce harm and avoid irreversible mistakes.
-If there are unauthorised transactions or signs of identity misuse, you may need additional follow-up after things are stable.
+If there are unauthorised transactions, shared security details, or signs of identity misuse, later decisions may need specialist help from your issuer or another appropriate support service.

 Important note

-This is general information, not legal, financial, or professional advice.
-Processes vary by issuer and account type.
+This is general information, not legal, financial, professional, or security advice.
+Processes vary by card issuer, bank, account type, and what has happened.
 If anything feels off, end contact and use the number on your card or your official banking app.

 Additional Resources